What is Interlibrary Loan?

-It is possible for the Wilson Library to have all the information you may need due to building size, budgets, and the amount of information available in the world.
-ILLiad is our interlibrary loan service.
+It is not possible for the Wilson Library to have all the information you may need due to building size, budgets, and the amount of information available in the world.
 It can be an article you find in the databases that we don’t have full-text or a book you hear about on the radio or in a magazine.
-We do our best to find it for you, but sometimes it is not possible.
+We do our best to find it for you through Interlibrary Loan, but sometimes it is not possible.

 Just About Anything!

 You can request books, articles, book chapters, dissertations, or just about anything else.
 It does not need to be a citation you find through the library databases.
 We will do our best to find what you request, but sometimes we aren’t able to find another library that owns the item.

 You need to create a personal Interlibrary Loan account.